CrossLoc: Scalable Aerial Localization Assisted by Multimodal Synthetic Data: Implementation details

 \textbf{Training hyper-parameters.} In the first step of CrossLoc training, we pretrain the sub-task networks with task-agnostic \textit{LHS-sim} synthetic data, and fine-tune the models with pairwise real-sim data.
 Table~\ref{tab:crossloc_training_details} shows the specific training hyper-parameters.
 The learning rate is halved at 50 and 100 epochs at most twice.
 We extend the encoder fine-tuning epochs particularly on the out-of-place scene in both datasets to ensure convergence.
 Notably, the semantic segmentation tasks reach convergence much faster than the other regression tasks.
 Subsequently, during coordinate network fine-tuning using the frozen non-coordinate encoders as feature extractors, we train each model for 1000 epochs with a fixed learning rate of 0.0001.
+In line with~\cite{shan2021improving, Zhao2020DomainEstimation}, we find that reusing fixed modules instead of training from scratch simultaneously improves training convergence.
 The Adam optimizer~\cite{kingma2014adam} is used throughout our training.